jackyzy823/rajiko/README.md

 TODO
 ------------
-1. Fake request headers more similarly (such as remove cookies and set accept,user agent,and etc) to avoid detection (paritally done) due to the limitation of extension , cannot captialize some header's key
+1. Fake request headers more similarly (such as remove cookies and set accept,user agent,and etc) to avoid detection (partially done) due to the limitation of extension , cannot captialize some header's key
 2. Automatic switch location , no need for manually choice.
 3. Add recording function? (find solution on firefox -> webRequest.filterResponseData() and localstorge/chrome.storage ->  downloads.download  URL.createObjectURL(BlobObject), chrome may use xhr to save data , double trafic?)